jefferywmoore/CISSP-Study-Resources/CISSP-Domain-2-2024+Objectives.md

 - **Anonymization**: replaces privacy data with useful but inaccurate data; the dataset can be shared, but anonymization removes individual identities; anonymization is permanent
 - **Asset**: anything of value owned by the organization
 - **Asset lifecycle**: phases an asset goes through, from creation (or collection) to destruction
-- **EPROM / UVEPROM**: erasable programmable read-only memory, is a type of programmable read-only memory (PROM) chip that retains its data when its power supply is switched off; chips my be erased with ultraviolet light
+- **EPROM / UVEPROM**: erasable programmable read-only memory, is a type of programmable read-only memory (PROM) chip that retains its data when its power supply is switched off; chips may be erased with ultraviolet light
 - **EEPROM**: Electrically Erasable Programmable Read-Only Memory; chips may be erased with electrical current
 - **PROM**: programmable read-only memory, a form of digital memory where the contents can be changed once after manufacture of the device
 - **RAM**: Random Access Memory - volatile memory that loses contents when the computer is powered off